Leadership Lesson from X Games

 Debriefing = Repeatability.
 Those that know how to repeat their successes are invaluable to organizations and to others.
 The ability to intentionally and predictably achieve a successful outcome at will…or repeatably…is an asset every organization would love to have.

-Success Has an Expiration Date
+Success in Sales Has an Expiration Date

 Expired SuccessOne of life’s unfortunate realities is that succeeding once does not mean succeeding always.
 As we are all aware, “success” has a shelf life…or an expiration date, if you will.